 The Outcomes & Learnings:

-The first class that we had was ‘Digital Marketing 101’ which went over digital marketing in general, which is a lot to distill in an hour.
+The first class that we had was ‘Digital Marketing 101’ which went over digital marketing in general, which is a lot to distil in an hour.
 This class also had our largest turn out of about 16 people.

-The fourth class on Search Engine Optimization had a modest showing, but the ideas that were generated in it were awesome.
+The second class on Search Engine Optimization had a modest showing, but the ideas that were generated in it were awesome.
 One of the best ideas that came out of the workshop came from TSLIS’s President Christopher Desloges who proposed reformatting our lessons in the form of American Sign Language.
 This was something I would have never thought of, but surely would serve a good amount of people that are underserved and in the process draw the kind of backlinks we spoke about in the workshop.

-Content Marketing 101 was a good all around class.
+Content Marketing 101 was a good all-around class.
 We had a good group and Tom Yawney was able to break down Content Marketing into inbound and community building activity.
 We had a bunch of tickets sold to this, but nothing had as much interest as the next class…

 Social Media Marketing 101 is a course that is coming up and will be taught by our very own Noah Parker.
 The morning class sold out without really promoting it so we just opened up a second class in the afternoon for the same date through Eventbrite.